jrfaudree/HOM/rq.md

 - When did the printing press arrive in Europe?
 - Describe the role of the cities of Toledo and Sicily in the development of mathematics in Europe.

+Section 6.2

+- Tell us about Leonardo of Pisa.
+- Why are our numerals called Hindu-Arabic numbers.
+- Describe the importance of *liber Abaci* or *Book of Counting*
+- Tell us about Jordanus de Nemore.

 <div style="padding-bottom: 40px"></div>